codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies the static execution worker loads the complete engine, the app does not create Blob workers, and admin navigation uses the canonical unlock predicate.
 - It verifies normal access repairs stale or admin-inflated persisted unlock values before `app-v3.js` renders the mission list.
 - It verifies an admin URL alone leaves later missions locked and that temporary admin access does not survive page initialization.
+- It verifies every finite mission's learner partial solution differs from the final solution, contains comments and a `TODO`, and must remain incomplete on at least one field.
+- It verifies the final answer is restricted to admin mode, is immediately available there without confirmation, and is not persisted as learner code.
 - It verifies concept annotation does not install a self-mutating permanent subtree observer.
 - It verifies required documentation exists and remains consistent with the implementation.
 - ESLint must pass for changed JavaScript files.